How to Set Up Time Synchronization on Debian

 The output prints info such as:

-Note: Using ntpd instead of timesyncd does not change the process of checking the date and time, or timezones, or changing timezones.
+Note: Using ntpd instead of timesyncd does not change the process of checking the date and time, or changing time zones.
 The commands are the same, regardless of which NTP daemon is used.

 Conclusion